frontendnetwork/faq/source/twitter_creator.md

 ## MetaExtension twitter:creator

 Is used to link to the twitter-profile of an author.
-Also see <twitter:site>.
+Also see [twitter:site](twitter_site).

 Read more about `twitter:creator` on [Twitters Developer Platform](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started).